-- 78. The draft HRA Budget report will be presented to the Social Care, Health & Housing Committee on 23 January 2016 and Corporate Resources Committee on 24 January 2016.
-Consultation with the Tenant Investment Panel (TIP) over the Investment Plan occurred during the autumn of 2016, with full tenant approval of all project lines. - 79.
+- 79. The draft HRA budget report was presented to the Social Care, Health & Housing and Corporate Resources Overview & Scrutiny Committees during January 2017.
+Comments from these meetings are reported in appendix J to the General Fund budget reports.
+Consultation with the Tenant Investment Panel (TIP) over the Investment Plan occurred during the autumn of 2016, with full tenant approval of all project lines. - 80.
 Tenant involvement in the budget process has been greater than in previous years.
 Tenants were keen to be informed of the legislative changes and the impact on the Investment Plan, and then to have an influence over the revisions required.
-The draft Budget and Investment Plan will be presented to the Way Forward Panel, Sheltered Tenants Action Group (STAG) and TIP on 10 January 2017. - 80.
-Feedback from these tenant groups will appear in the final budget report, as will all comments received from stakeholders engaged with during the consultation on the Draft HRA Budget.
+The Budget and Investment Plan were approved by a joint meeting of the Way Forward Panel, Sheltered Tenants Action Group (STAG) and TIP on 10 January 2017.
+Tenants emphasised the importance of engagement with tenants and residents over plans for retail units at Houghton Regis Central, and in relation to the redevelopment of garage sites.
+The Housing Service will ensure that in both cases regular briefings and consultation will take place with tenant groups, and the communities concerned.